ModiaSim/ModiaMedia.jl/README.md

 [![Latest](https://img.shields.io/badge/docs-latest-blue.svg)](https://modiasim.github.io/ModiaMedia.jl/latest/)

-This package shall provide Media models for use with [Modia](https://github.com/ModiaSim/Modia.jl) and other Julia packages.
+This package  provides thermodynamic property models for use with [Modia](https://github.com/ModiaSim/Modia.jl) and other Julia packages.
 The initial goal is to achieve a similar functionality as [Modelica.Media](https://doc.modelica.org/Modelica%203.2.3/Resources/helpDymola/Modelica_Media.html#Modelica.Media), the standard media library for Modelica models, but with improvements based on Julia features such as multiple dispatch.

-This package is under development and it is planned to provide all media from [Modelica.Media](https://doc.modelica.org/Modelica%203.2.3/Resources/helpDymola/Modelica_Media.html#Modelica.Media) in this package.
+This package is under development and it is planned to provide all thermodynamic property models from [Modelica.Media](https://doc.modelica.org/Modelica%203.2.3/Resources/helpDymola/Modelica_Media.html#Modelica.Media) in this package.